 Step 5 - Use a Chemical De-clogger

-If the auger method does not solve the problem, try a chemical de-clogger.
+If the auger method does not solve the problem, it is time to try a chemical de-clogger.
 The purpose of a chemical de-clogger is to dissolve items such as excessive toilet paper, tissues, etc., that may be blocking the drain pipe.
-Using the best product you can find will usually be worth the extra money you pay for it.
-Carefully follow the manufacture’s directions and use rubber gloves and a face mask to protect yourself from chemical fumes.
+This will not necessarily work for larger items like toys, though.

 Step 6 - Stop Water from Flowing into the Toilet Bowl